 Seattle

-Washington’s largest city, Seattle, is crazy for canines, with an impressive selection of welcoming parks, brewpubs, and restaurants.
-Several of the city’s green spaces have off-leash areas, including Magnuson Park, Golden Gardens Park, and Denny Park.
-City pups and their owners can also enjoy world-class art viewing at the outdoor Olympic Sculpture Park.
-The 9-acre park boasts a waterfront setting on Elliott Bay and features monumental artworks.
+Washington’s largest city is crazy for canines, with an impressive selection of welcoming parks, brewpubs, and restaurants.
+Several of Seattle’s green spaces offer off-leash areas, and city pups and their owners can also enjoy world-class art viewing at the outdoor Olympic Sculpture Park nestled along Elliott Bay.

-While restaurants with pet-friendly seating abound, the neighborhoods along the north side of the Lake Washington Ship Canal are especially popular for friends of Fido.
-Hangouts like Mean Sandwich and Reuben’s Brews in Ballard and Norm’s Kitchen & Bar in Fremont are popular options.
-And a bit north, overlooking the shore of rippling Green Lake, Bongos has a casual beach vibe, a pet-friendly sandpit with games, and tasty Caribbean fare.
+While pet-friendly restaurants abound, the neighborhoods along the north side of Lake Washington Ship Canal are especially popular.
+Don’t miss hangouts like Mean Sandwich and Reuben’s Brews in Ballard.
+A bit north overlooking the shore of rippling Green Lake, Bongos has a casual beach vibe, a pet-friendly sandpit with games, and tasty Caribbean fare.

 Among the city’s many hotels that welcome four-legged guests, Kimpton’s three properties have long been pioneers in pet hospitality.
-The Kimpton Hotel Monaco Seattle welcomes dogs of all breeds and sizes with in-room water bowls, pet beds, and treats, and the concierge can arrange pet-sitting and dog-walking services.
+The Kimpton Hotel Monaco Seattle welcomes all breeds with in-room water bowls, pet beds, and treats, and the concierge can arrange pet-sitting and dog-walking services.

 Spokane

-Lively, historic downtown Spokane is anchored by one of the best pet-welcoming urban greenspaces in the state: Riverfront Park.
-This 100-acre city oasis created for rhe Expo ‘74 World’s Fair boasts bridges and pathways overlooking dramatic Spokane Falls, perfect for an adventure with your pooch.
-Nearby Kendall Yards Night Market (held Wednesdays mid-May through September) welcomes shoppers and their pets, as do the fragrant botanical gardens of 90-acre Manito Park.
+Lively, historic downtown Spokane is anchored by one of the best urban greenspaces in the state: Riverfront Park.
+This 100-acre city oasis created for the Expo ‘74 World’s Fair boasts bridges and pathways overlooking dramatic Spokane Falls and is perfect for an adventure with your pooch.
+Nearby Kendall Yards Night Market (held Wednesdays mid-May through September) welcomes shoppers and their pets, as do the botanical gardens of 90-acre Manito Park.

 Wine lovers can bring their dogs to a few different wineries, including Barrister Winery in the Cork District and Latah Creek Wine Cellars in nearby Spokane Valley.
-Bark, a Rescue Pub, partners with the local Humane Society to help match rescue pups and kitties with new owners.
-Stop in to visit with sweet adoptable animals while enjoying tasty sandwiches, salads, charcuterie boards, and cocktails and local beers.
+Bark, a Rescue Pub, partners with the local Humane Society to help match rescue pups with new owners.
+Stop in to visit with sweet adoptable animals while enjoying tasty sandwiches, salads, charcuterie boards, and local beers.

-You and your pup can rest your heads at the stately Historic Davenport Hotel, which was built in 1914.
-This distinguished member of Marriott’s Autograph Collection warmly welcomes guests with dogs.
+Rest your head at the stately Historic Davenport Hotel, which was built in 1914.
+This distinguished member of Marriott’s Autograph Collection welcomes guests with dogs.

 Vancouver

-With miles of pet-friendly trails alongside the Columbia River, including the tree-shaded Waterfront Renaissance Trail and beautifully designed Waterfront district, vibrant Vancouver is a terrific base for an urban dog-friendly getaway with access to outdoor recreation.
+With miles of pet-friendly trails alongside the Columbia River, including the tree-shaded Waterfront Renaissance Trail, vibrant Vancouver is a terrific base for an urban dog-friendly getaway with access to outdoor recreation.
 The city itself has numerous parks and walkways popular with folks who have four-legged friends, including downtown’s Esther Short Park and nearby Fort Vancouver National Historic Site.
-Although pets aren’t permitted inside the building, leashed dogs are welcome for walks along Officers Row and the site’s parklike fields.
+Although pets aren’t permitted inside the building, leashed dogs are welcome for walks along Officers Row.

-In the city’s upbeat Uptown Village neighborhood, Trap Door Brewing is a great spot for sipping ales and noshing on delicious pub fare alongside your trusty canine companion, as is downtown’s Locust Cider taproom.
-And at the Vancouver Waterfront, you’ll find a bounty of restaurants and winery tasting rooms with pet-welcoming patios, including Ruse Brewing & Crust Collective for pizza and beer and Airfield Estates Winery for acclaimed Washington wine.
+In the city’s upbeat Uptown Village neighborhood, Trap Door Brewing is a great spot for sipping ales and noshing on delicious pub fare alongside your canine companion, as is downtown’s Locust Cider taproom.
+At the Vancouver Waterfront, you’ll find a bounty of restaurants and winery tasting rooms with patios, including Ruse Brewing & Crust Collective for pizza and beer and Airfield Estates Winery.

-Spend a comfy night with your dog at the Heathman Lodge, with its airy rooms with hardwood floors and a small but dedicated leash-free outdoor area for walking and playing.
+Spend a comfy night at the Heathman Lodge, with its airy rooms and a small but dedicated leash-free outdoor area for walking and playing.

 Bellingham

-With its compact and walkable downtown, enchanting Fairhaven historic district, plus easy access to beautiful beaches and verdant woodlands, the friendly collegiate city of Bellingham is ideal for a pet-friendly vacation in Washington.
-This is one of Washington’s premier craft beer destinations, and several popular local brewpubs have canine-friendly decks or patios, including Aslan, Kulshan, Wander, and Gruff; you can also bring your dog with you to play mini golf and other games at Flatstick Pub.
+With its compact and walkable downtown plus easy access to beaches and woodlands, the friendly collegiate city of Bellingham is ideal for a pet-friendly vacation in Washington.
+As one of the state’s premier craft beer destinations, it’s no surprise several local brewpubs have canine-friendly decks or patios, including Aslan, Kulshan, Wander, and Gruff.

 For outdoor fun, many parks and trails include off-leash sections and dog-friendly areas, including scenic Lake Padden and Whatcom Falls Park.
 Leashed pets are welcome to join their owners on anything from a short ramble to an arduous hike at Larrabee State Park, with its sunset views of the Salish Sea.

 For a meal overlooking Bellingham Bay, bring your pup to the patio at Bellingham Cider Company, which turns out contemporary Pacific Northwestern fare and house-made ciders.
-Rest comfortably at the hip Heliotrope Hotel, a stylishly converted mid-century modern property with large rooms, a well-lighted pet-walking area, and grain-free treats and food and water bowls.
+Rest comfortably at the hip Heliotrope Hotel, a stylishly converted mid-century modern property with large rooms, a pet-walking area, and grain-free treats.

 Small-Town Getaways